KalebKE/ME7Tuner/README.md

 The key is to get as much data as possible.
 Narrow band O2 sensors are noisy and slow, so the algorithm depends on lots of data and averaging to estimate corrections.
 The Closed Loop parser is designed to parse multiple log files at one time so you can compile logs over a period of time.
 The tune/hardware cannot change between logs.
 Also, it is advisable to log in consistent weather.

 * Get [ME7Logger](http://nefariousmotorsports.com/forum/index.php/topic,837.0title,.html)

-* Log RPM (nmot), STFT (fr_w), LTFT (fra_w), MAF Voltage (uhfm_w), Throttle Plate Angle (wdkba), Lambda Control Active (B_lr) and Engine Load (rl_w).
+Log the following parameters:

+* RPM - 'nmot'
+* STFT - 'fr_w'
+* LTFT - 'fra_w'
+* MAF Voltage - 'uhfm_w'
+* Throttle Plate Angle - 'wdkba'
+* Lambda Control Active - 'B_lr'
+* Engine Load - rl_w'

+Logging Instructions:

 * Log long periods of consistent throttle plate angles and boost.
 We are trying to capture data where the MAF's rate of change (delta) is as small as possible.
 You don't have to stop/start logging between peroids of being consistent since ME7Tuner will filter the data for you, but you still want as much of this data as possible.
 * Stay out of open-loop fueling.
 We don't care about it (right now).
 Like inconsistent MAF deltas, ME7Tuner will filter out open-loop data.
 * Get at least 30 minutes of driving on a highway.
 Vary gears and throttle positions often to get measurements at as many throttle angles and RPM combinations as possible.
 Finding a highway with a long, consistent incline is ideal since you can 'load' the engine resulting in higher MAF voltages without going into open-loop fueling.
 Remember to slowly roll on and off the throttle.
 Sudden changes will result in less usuable data.
 * Get at least 30 minutes of typical 'city' driving.
 Stop lights, slower city speeds, lots of gears and throttle positions.
 Remember to be as consistent as possible rolling on and off of the throttle.
 * Get at least 15 minutes of parking lot data.
 Drive slowly around the parking lot in 1st and 2nd gear.
 Stop and start often.
 Vary the throttle plate and RPM as much as possible.
 * Save your log and put it into a directory (along with other closed-loop logs from the same tune if desired).
-* If you haven't done so already, create a .csv file of your MLHFM with headers of "voltage" and "kg/hr" and the corresponding values under each header.
-[Example mlhfm.csv](http://kircherelectronics.com/wp-content/uploads/2019/02/mlhfm.csv) (Right Click -> Save Link As)
 * Open ME7Tuner and click on the "Close Loop Fueling" tab at the top
-* Click the MLHFM tab on the left and click the "Load MLHFM" button and select your mlhfm.csv file.
-The file should load and plot.

 ![alt text](http://kircherelectronics.com/wp-content/uploads/2022/03/Screen-Shot-2022-03-04-at-4.18.54-PM.png "MLHFM")